dimitris47/secretsanta/README.md

 SecretSanta offers a software solution to the problem, using recursion to produce an equal-probabilities Secret Santa drawing for up to 99 people.

+There is also an Android version of this application, you can find it [here](https://github.com/dimitris47/SecretSantaM)!

-Enjoy the program and your gift!
+Enjoy the program... and your gift!